MicrosoftDocs/sql-docs/docs/t-sql/statements/create-availability-group-transact-sql.md

  The FAILOVER_MODE clause is required.
 The two types of manual failover, manual failover without data loss and forced failover (with possible data loss), are supported under different conditions.
 For more information, see [Failover and Failover Modes &#40;Always On Availability Groups&#41;](../../database-engine/availability-groups/windows/failover-and-failover-modes-always-on-availability-groups.md).

  SEEDING_MODE **=** { AUTOMATIC | MANUAL }
- Specifies how the secondary replica will be initially seeded.
+ Specifies how the secondary replica is initially seeded.

  AUTOMATIC
  Enables direct seeding.
-This method will seed the secondary replica over the network.
+This method seeds the secondary replica over the network.
 This method does not require you to backup and restore a copy of the primary database on the replica.

 > [!NOTE]
 >  For direct seeding, you must allow database creation on each secondary replica by calling **ALTER AVAILABILITY GROUP** with the  **GRANT CREATE ANY DATABASE** option.